mgarada/MyCustomGraph.java/README.md

 - 'MyCustomGraph(List<Edge> edges, int numberOfVertices)': Creates a graph with the specified edges and number of vertices.
 - 'MyCustomGraph(List<V> vertices, List<Edge> edges)': Creates a graph with the specified vertices and edges.
 - 'MyCustomGraph(V[] vertices, int[][] edges)': Creates a graph with the specified vertices and edges.

-  ## Requirements
-  To compile and run this class, make sure to have a JDK installed on your system

   ## Usage